lukibahr/stars/README.md

 ## PHP

+- [alexjustesen/speedtest-tracker](https://github.com/alexjustesen/speedtest-tracker) - Speedtest Tracker is a self-hosted application that monitors the performance and uptime of your internet connection.
 - [tirrenotechnologies/tirreno](https://github.com/tirrenotechnologies/tirreno) - tirreno is a security framework.
 Event tracking, threat detection, and risk scoring for any product.
 - [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source, self-hostable PaaS alternative to Vercel, Heroku & Netlify that lets you easily deploy static sites, databases, full-stack applications and 280+ one-click services on your own servers.
 - [ellite/Wallos](https://github.com/ellite/Wallos) - Wallos: Open-source, self-hostable personal subscription tracker.
 Visualize your recurring expenses, manage your budget, and save money.